Heavy fuel oil: Arctic environmental concerns

 Wildlife suffering from a tanker oil spill.
 Tar-like HFO coats and persistently sticks to feathers.

 The use and carriage of HFO in the Arctic is a commonplace marine industry practice.
 In 2015, over 200 ships entered Arctic waters carrying a total of 1.1 million tonnes of fuel with 57% of fuel consumed during Arctic voyages being HFO.
 In the same year, trends in carriage of HFO were reported to be 830,000 tonnes, representing a significant growth from the reported 400,000 tonnes in 2012.
 A report in 2017 by Norwegian Type Approval body DNV GL (Det Norske Veritas) calculated the total fuel use of HFO by mass in the Arctic to be over 75% with larger vessels being the main consumers.

-In light of increased area traffic and given that the Arctic is considered to be a sensitive ecological area with a higher response intensity to climate change, the environmental risks posed by HFO present concern for environmentalists and governments in the area.
+In the light of increased area traffic, and given that the Arctic is considered to be a sensitive ecological area with a higher response intensity to climate change, the environmental risks posed by HFO present concern for environmentalists and governments in the area.
 The two main environmental concerns for HFO in the Arctic are the risk of spill or accidental discharge and the emission of black carbon as a result of HFO consumption.

-Environmental impacts of heavy fuel oil spills
+Environmental effects of heavy fuel oil spills

 Due to its very high viscosity and elevated density, HFO released into the environment is a greater threat to flora and fauna compared to distillate or other residual fuels.
 In 2009, the Arctic Council identified the spill of oil in the Arctic as the greatest threat to the local marine environment.
 Being the remnant of the distillation and cracking processes, HFO is characterized by an elevated overall toxicity compared to all other fuels.
 Its viscosity prevents breakdown into the environment, a property exacerbated by the cold temperatures in the Arctic resulting in the formation of tar-lumps, and an increase in volume through emulsification.
 Its density, tendency to persist and emulsify can result in HFO polluting both the water column and seabed.